 My dear friend, Phyllis.
-You sent me this recipe thinking I could do it justice, and I have to say I had a bit of a problem with rolling tomatoes.
+You sent me this stuffed tomato recipe from Eve Turow at NPR thinking I could do it justice, and I have to say I had a bit of a problem with rolling tomatoes.

-Phyllis sent me a recipe from Eve Turow for NPR for tomatoes stuffed with spinach, eggs and feta cheese.
+The tomatoes were stuffed with spinach, eggs and feta cheese.
 It isn’t often that Phyllis sends me recipes, so I know it’s worth trying if it comes with her seal of approval.

-The recipe required that I hollow out a tomato, stuff it with steamed spinach and top the spinach with an egg and feta cheese.
+The recipe required that I hollow out a tomato, stuff it with steamed spinach, then top the spinach with an egg and feta cheese.
 The trouble started when I bought medium tomatoes – they weren’t quite big enough.
 By the time I’d stuffed the spinach inside, the large eggs I cracked into the tomatoes rolled over the top and down into the pan.

 With a second attempt I succeeded in keeping the eggs in my tomatoes, but they were so full I lacked room for feta cheese.
 I decided to take my chances and let them cook a bit before I added the feta, hoping the egg would settle and I could sprinkle my feta on top.